Infinality/custom-packages/README.md

 ### Grayscale FIR Filter

 Of particular note is the Grayscale FIR Filter.
-As far as I know, no such patch has ever been developed or available.
+As far as I know, no such patch has ever been developed, and it would have been good to have 15 years ago.
 I developed it with the help of ChatGPT to apply essentially the same logic that the standard LCD filter does to subpixels, but to whole pixels.
-The need arose because often you will encounter grayscale text that looks very different than its subpixel equivalent, with a mix of sharp and blurry stems.
-The filter splits the intensities across neighboring pixels, which makes it slightly blurry but substantially more uniform and nearly indistinguishable from subpixel rendering except upon examination (at least on my 4k monitors).
+The need arose because often you will encounter grayscale text that looks very different than its subpixel equivalent, with a mix of sharp and blurry vertical stems.
+The filter splits the intensities across neighboring pixels, which makes it slightly blurry but substantially more uniform and nearly indistinguishable from subpixel rendering except upon close examination (at least on my 4k monitors).
+This is always the tradeoff with rasterized fonts- blurry but uniform vs. sharp but uneven.
+Admittedly, the need for a patch like this dwindles as resolutions increase, however I still notice problems even on 4k monitors, and I'm a font-rendering and smoothness maxxer.

-Unfortunately, the place you most often encounter grayscale text is in chromium-derived browsers and electron apps, due to their aggressive reduction to grayscale during compositing steps.
-Chromium brought most font rendering into its codebase, meaning that this patch will have no effect for those applications.
-The difference can be seen desktop applications that use freetype directly, e.g. calibre, which renders its reader text in grayscale (qtwebengine), and also firefox, thunderbird, gtk, etc.
+Unfortunately, the place you most often encounter grayscale text is in chromium-based browsers and electron apps, due to chromium's aggressive reduction to grayscale during compositing steps, and since chromium brought most font rendering into its codebase, this patch will have no effect for such applications.
+The difference *can* be seen desktop applications that use freetype directly, like firefox, thunderbird, gtk and Qt apps, and calibre, which renders its reader text in grayscale (via qtwebengine) and can't be changed to use subpixel rendering through flags, settings, or environment variables.

 It's implemented as a 5-tap filter, but practically, only 3 would ever be needed.
 It's also implemented in 2 rendering paths:
  - ftsmooth.c (impacts firefox, thunderbird, gtk)